andHW/lod/README.md

 The web-based weaving machine is written in vanilla JS.

-The imageCode generator (TODO) is written in Python.
+The imageCode generator is written in Python.

 ### Limitations